niell-ion/crossing-docs/docs/crossing_maintenance.md

 ## Battery Maintenance

-* Absorbent Glass Mat (AGM) batteries require periodic recharging to maintain capacity and ensure reliable system performance.
+Absorbent Glass Mat (AGM) batteries require periodic recharging to maintain capacity and ensure reliable system performance.
 Even when the trailer is not in active use, the batteries should be recharged on a regular schedule to prevent sulfation and capacity loss.

-* Recharge Schedule

 ### Active Systems (with Solar Input)